-The International Week of Prayer and Fasting is a grassroots movement of Catholics and other Christians from around the world participating in a global network of prayer and fasting for the goals of the “week” (9 days) are:
+The International Week of Prayer and Fasting is a grassroots movement of Catholics and other Christians from around the world participating in a global network of prayer and fasting for these three goals:

-To Pray and Fast for the conversion of peoples and nations.
+To Pray and Fast for the conversion of peoples and nations

-2. To Pray and Fast to build a Culture of Life.
+To Pray and Fast to build a Culture of Life

-To Pray and Fast for Peace in the World
+To Pray and Fast for Peace and for Mercy in Our World